Donnie Brasco poster

 Comparative Analysis

-Additional crime films include The Bad Guys, Batman Forever and 12 Rounds.
-For more Mike Newell analyses, see Prince of Persia: The Sands of Time, Four Weddings and a Funeral and Mona Lisa Smile.
+Additional crime films include The Bad Guys, Rustom and The Whole Ten Yards.
+For more Mike Newell analyses, see Prince of Persia: The Sands of Time, Mona Lisa Smile and Four Weddings and a Funeral.

 Plot Points by Act